HavardNJ/boardcad-le/index.md

 The first time you use BoardCAD it is natural that you don't have any existing models to start from.
-BoardCAD comes with three basic shapes (funboard, shortboard, and longboard) that can serve as a starting points.
+BoardCAD comes with three basic shapes (funboard, shortboard, and longboard) that serve as starting points.
 You create a new board from new in the file menu.
 Don't worry too much if the shape you start with is far from what you had in mind, you can make any board from any starting point.
-### Editing the board
+### Scale the board
 The first thing we want to do is to scale the board to the desired size.
 If you are used to working with feet and inches like most shapers, make sure that you select imperial units in the dropdown on the toolbar.